ethereum/consensus-specs/specs/core/0_beacon-chain.md

     # Activate validators within the allowable balance churn
     balance_churn = 0
-    for i, validator in enumerate(validator_registry):
+    for i, validator in enumerate(state.validator_registry):
         if validator.status == PENDING_ACTIVATION and validator.balance >= MAX_DEPOSIT:
             # Check the balance churn would be within the allowance
             balance_churn += get_effective_balance(validator)